devvtx/whos-enumeration/README.md

-This script allows you to retrieve WHOIS information for any domain using the Python whois library.
-The WHOIS data includes details such as registration dates, expiration dates, registrar, DNS servers, and more.
+This Python script retrieves WHOIS information for any domain using the `whois` library.